coinevo/mycoinevo-core-cpp/README.md

 ## Pull Requests

 We'll merge nearly anything constructive and relevant.
 There are lots of items slated for development or happening concurrently, so get in touch and we'll let you know if anyone's working on it.
-We often collaborate over IRC in #mymonero on Freenode.
+We often collaborate over IRC in #mycoinevo on Freenode.

 Contributors credited in releases.